taksaru/Game-Guides/BOTW/11 - Eldin1.md

 * Korok 397: Rock atop Isle of Rabac to NW
 * Shora Hah Shrine within Isle of Rabac (62/120)
-* Take minecart to lava shore to W
+* Take minecart on E lava shore to W
 * Igneo Talus: Circle around to W (18/40)
   * Side Quest: The Road to Respect
 * Korok 398: Stone pattern to N in East Deplian Badlands
 * Korok 399: Rock beneath leaves in skeleton's N eye socket to E
 * Take picture of skeleton
 * Dinraal farm in morning
-  * 0/4 scale
+  * 0/3 scale
     * 0/1 for Shrine
     * 0/1 in castle
     * 0/3 for upgrades
   * 0/3 claw
     * 0/3 for upgrades
-  * 0/5 horn
+  * 0/8 horn
-    * 0/5 for upgrades
+    * 0/8 for upgrades
   * 0/2 fang
     * 0/3 for upgrades
     * 0/1 in castle